 - Begin rolling starting with the widest edge ending seam side down.
 Place seam side down on the parchment paper.

 - Brush the top and sides with melted butter.
-Season the top with ½ tsp dry Italian seasoning and garlic salt to your taste.
-Sprinkle with 2 Tbsp grated Parmesan cheese.
+Season the top with ½ teaspoon dry Italian seasoning and garlic salt to your taste.
+Sprinkle with 2 tablespoon grated Parmesan cheese.

 - Bake for 16-18 minutes or until golden.
 Rest for 5 minutes before slicing.